cangjie-champagne/trash-can/README.md

-# 🌻 sunflower
+# 🗑️ trash-can
-A Shi cangjie keyboard word key translation method from any input possible.
+A "Jin" cangjie keyboard word key translation method from any input possible.